©2020 William A. Lasher

 “Watch out for blue coral snakes.
 A beautiful reptile in appearance, but their venom is deadly.
 It’s rare to see one, just watch your step.”

-Kurniawan nodded in agreement, “coral snakes won’t attack without being provoked, but if you step on one, he’ll bite you.
+Kurniawan nodded in agreement.
+“Coral snakes won’t attack without being provoked, but if you step on one, it’ll bite you.
 More common are leeches that drop off of trees and attach themselves to your skin.
 If you get one on you, pull it off immediately.
 The wound may bleed, and I have a first aid kit in my knapsack.”